silverbirder/puppeteer-account-manager/README.md

 ## Motivation
 I use various services (Github, Facebook, Twitter, etc).
-For each service, I need to register a profile (Avatar photo, aboutMe, etc).
+For each service, I need to register a profile (Avatar Photo, AboutMe, etc).
-Once I have my favorite profile picture 😙, I want to update to all services 😔.
+Once I have my favorite profile photo😙, I want to update to all services 😔.
 It's very inconvenient.
 So I made this tool and automated it 😊.

 ## Contentful Model